 - If a project becomes inactive please remove it from the space.

 - Any labelled oversized items left in member’s storage will be moved to large project storage.

 - Unlabelled large items in either of the storage areas will be moved to the ‘free stuff’ area, and may just vanish without warning!

-- If you’re going to take up a lot of space with a project you must ask on the forum to get consensus from the membership for permission to store your items.
-It may help if you also link the post in the telegram chat.
+- If you’re going to take up a lot of space with a project you must ask on the forum for general permission to store your items.

-- Oversized items must be stored in the large project storage area in the outer corridor, not in members storage.
+- Oversized items must be stored in the large project storage area, not in members storage.

 - Oversized items need to be clearly labelled with a Do Not Hack sticker including your name / unique nickname, a method of contacting you and an estimated finish date.
 If you are going to overshoot this finish date, replace the Do Not Hack sticker with an updated estimate.